 Advances in the development of Micro-Invasive Glaucoma Surgery (MIGS) have brought new excitement to glaucoma treatment.
-Most commonly used in patients with mild-to-moderate open-angle glaucoma undergoing cataract surgery, MIGS refers to a group of surgical procedures that share the following features.
+Most commonly used in patients with mild-to-moderate primary open-angle glaucoma, MIGS refers to a group of surgical procedures that share the following features.

 • Ab interno microincision

 MIGS is recognised as a minimally invasive treatment option that can reestablish the eye’s physiological outflow, in order to reduce intraocular pressure (IOP).1

 Many physicians agree that restoring physiological outflow is preferable in the majority of patients.
 Compared to more invasive glaucoma surgeries with high complications and risks prolonged with postoperative recovery, MIGS procedures have minimal morbidity, fast recovery, and few complications.*

 Glaukos pioneered MIGS to revolutionise the traditional glaucoma treatment and management paradigm.

 *Indications for MIGS are different when compared to invasive glaucoma surgeries and do not include patients with advanced disease.